pattama/cta-logger/README.md

 ## Instantiation

 ### Inside Bricks

-A logger is instantiated by Cement using the configuration entry, then passed to the Brick It is then available in the Brick level as a dependency of cementHelper: cementHelper.dependencies
+A logger is instantiated by Cement using the configuration entry, then passed to the Brick through CementHelper It is then available in the Brick level as a dependency of cementHelper: cementHelper.dependencies

 ````javascript
 'use strict';
 const Brick = require('cta-brick');